Pet Travel To Canada

 Please check with us if you have one of the breeds above and want to be sure that you can move with your pet to your chosen Canadian destination.

-What you can expect with the travel from Johannesburg to Canada
+What you can expect with Pet travel to Canada

 - An up to date and valid Rabies vaccination documented in a vaccination booklet